dlguswo333/old.dlguswo333.github.io/_posts/2022-03-26-ts-satisfies-keyword.md

 `SMARTPHONE_MAP_TYPE` does not contain any information about what are members but only that the keys are in string, and the values are in object containing the two properties.

+`SMARTPHONE_MAPPING` does know, but giving the type to the object made it blind about what is inside the object.

 ## Solution
 To solve this, we can implement a generic function